 If you suffer from severe symptoms of pelvic organ prolapse that don’t improve with nonsurgical treatment, you may want to consider pelvic floor reconstruction.
-The fellowship-trained, all-female team at Bela Vida Urogynecology in Oviedo, FL, Ocoee, FL & Celebration, FL, specializes in pelvic floor reconstructive surgery.
+The fellowship-trained, all-female team at Bela Vida Urogynecology in Celebration, Oviedo, and Ocoee, Florida, specializes in pelvic floor reconstructive surgery.
 To learn more about surgical treatment for pelvic organ prolapse, call or book an appointment online today.

 Pelvic floor reconstruction describes a group of surgical procedures that treat pelvic organ prolapse.
 Your pelvic floor is made up of muscles, ligaments, nerves, and connective tissue.
 All of these tissues work together to support and control your pelvic organs: the bladder, uterus, vagina, and rectum.

 When you have pelvic organ prolapse, one or more of these organs move out of place due to weakened or damaged pelvic floor muscles.
 This condition can result from childbirth, surgery, or repeated heavy lifting.

 Pelvic organ prolapse treatment usually begins with nonsurgical methods, like a pessary.
 If conservative treatments aren’t effective, the expert team at Bela Vida Urogynecology may recommend surgery.